Top tip: free museums in Barcelona on Sunday afternoons!

 - Note that not all museums participate in free opening.
 Choose one (or more!) from our list.

 Perched high on a hill, this fortress offers spectacular views over Barcelona.
 Wander its passageways and explore the varied temporary exhibitions.

 - Where?
 Carretera de Montjuïc, 66 (take the funicular from the Paral·lel station on line L2)

 Barelona History Museum

 Plaça del Rei

-This museum offers an immersion into ancient Barcelona.
+offers an immersion into ancient Barcelona.
 The basement of the museum is an archaeological crypt, built over the ruins of the Roman city.
 Streets, shops, the baths and even houses can be clearly distinguished.
 Fascinating!

 The museum also houses a permanent exhibition on medieval Barcelona.

 - Where?
 Plaça del Rei (métro Jaume I, L4)